Criminal Defense Lawyer in Charlotte, NC

 Protecting Your Rights and Freedom in Mecklenburg County Courts

 Facing criminal charges in Charlotte?
 Your freedom, reputation, and future are at stake.
-Our experienced criminal defense attorneys provide aggressive representation for all criminal charges, from DWI to serious felonies.
-Available 24/7 for arrests and emergencies.
+With over 30 years defending clients in Mecklenburg County courts, our bilingual criminal defense attorneys provide aggressive representation for all criminal charges, from DWI to serious felonies.
+From our Charlotte office at 5701 Executive Center Dr, we are available 24/7 for arrests and emergencies.
+Se habla español.
+Serving Charlotte, Huntersville, Matthews, Mint Hill, Pineville, Concord, and Gastonia.
 Don't face the justice system alone.

 Quick Navigation